 7. During the Spring Semester, any individual who has the potential of meeting admission’ s requirements and who wants to be considered for admission to the second year of the Program must submit a completed screening application.
-That application is due in the Allied Health offices by March 15 of the year in which the applicant intends to start the second year of the Program.
+That application is due in the Health Sciences offices by March 15 of the year in which the applicant intends to start the second year of the Program.
 The application becomes available on the first working day on or after January 2nd.

 8. Once a completed application has been submitted, the student may be scheduled for an interview in early May to assist the Selection Committee in determining their suitability for the Program and the profession.
 The decision for interview candidates is determined on a yearly basis by the faculty and is based on factors that may affect the class size.
 The interview team will assess the applicant’s knowledge of the professions, ability to function in an interview situation, communication skills, and rationale for wanting to enter the PTA Program.
 The interview and academic record will have approximately equal weight in the admission’s decision.
 Final approval for admission rests with the faculty of the PTA Program.